rospoly/boomble/README.md

 and returns an error message.

 # run the quantifier analysis
-1) in the folder `/parallel` in the home directory of boomble there are two Python3 scripts:
+In the folder `/parallel` in the home directory of boomble there are two Python3 scripts:

 1) `parAnalysis` runs boogie and z3 (with profiling and log enabled).
 The tool is a standalone script and it has a dedicate parser with usefull message and `-help` option.
 Just run `python3 parAnalysis.py`.

 2) `elaborateLogs.py` runs the quantifier instantiations analysis on the logs produced by `parAnalysis`.
 (TODO: parser with help message)